kappter/PrintVis/README.markdown

   - Verify `handleCanvasMouseDown` detects element clicks.
   - If elements overlap or move outside quadrant, check boundary checks in `handleMouseUp`.
 - **PDF Export Issues**:
-  - If `spread.tex` doesn’t download, check console for `Exported LaTeX file`.
+  - If `spread.tex` doesn’t download, check console for `Exported LaTeX file` log.
+  - If error `exportToLaTeX is not a function` appears, ensure `index.html` uses updated code with `exportToLaTeX` prop passed to `Sidebar`.
   - If PDF compilation fails, verify LaTeX code syntax and compile with `latexmk` or Overleaf.
-  - Share compilation errors for debugging.
+  - Share compilation errors or console logs for debugging.

 *Note*: Console warnings are safe for prototyping and hidden from students.
 Ensure CDN URLs are accessible.